A topic from the subject of Biochemistry in Chemistry.

 Key Points and Main Concepts

 • Metabolism is the sum of all chemical reactions that occur in living organisms.
+It encompasses catabolism (breakdown of molecules) and anabolism (synthesis of molecules).
+Metabolic pathways are highly regulated and interconnected.

 • Metabolic diseases are disorders in which the metabolism of an organism is impaired.
+These disorders can affect various metabolic pathways, leading to a wide range of symptoms and complications.

-• Some of the most common metabolic diseases include diabetes, obesity, and heart disease.
+• Some common metabolic diseases include:

 • Bioenergetics research is focused on understanding the molecular mechanisms of metabolic diseases and developing new therapies for treating them.
+This includes investigating the roles of specific genes, proteins, and metabolic pathways in disease pathogenesis and exploring potential therapeutic targets for drug development.

 Experiment: Investigating the Effects of Metabolic Dysregulation on Enzyme Function